Linux Bash Script to Remind You to Take a Break (RestTime)

 ########################### mazKnez RestTime --] ################################

 In this section, we create a very simple service to run scripts automatically, we use systemd and “systemctl” to build scripts on Debian Linux based operating systems.
-First of all, we need to create a file with the following contents in path “/etc/systemd/system/restTime.service” :
+First, create a file at the following location: /etc/systemd/system/restTime.service, and include the content below:

 [Unit]